 The total amount of damages decided was £5,564 which was agreed in an Out of Court Settlement.
 The estimated breakdown of that figure is £3,100 for loss of amenity and £2,506 for loss of earnings, with £58 for travel costs.

 If you believe you could have a valid road accident compensation claim then please get in touch with Jefferies no win no fee solicitors.
-You may complete one of our online claim forms or call us on 0800 342 3206 to speak to one of our experts.
+Complete one of our online claim forms or call us on 0800 342 3206 to speak to one of our experts.